ttu-cr-stl/poker-bot-arena/DOCS/quickstart.md

 # Student Quickstart

-Follow these steps if you want to build a poker bot from scratch and test it locally.
+Hi!
+This page is the fastest way to go from a fresh clone to a bot that can play hands.
+No prior poker software experience required.

+---

-## 1. Clone & Install
+## 1. Clone the repo and install tools

+Open a terminal and run:
 ```bash
 git clone <repo-url>
 cd poker-bot-arena